Narv3/Nmap-Automated/README.md

 Helpful for scanning on HTB and OSCP practice machines.

 # In-Progress:
-Fixing errors with checking CVEs as well as goBuster when in use on certian hosts that redirect.
-As well as adding more features... soon to come!
+Fixing errors with checking CVEs as well as goBuster when used with hosts that redirect.
+Working on adding more features... (dirb and other fun things)

 # Features:
 1. **Quick:**	Shows all open ports quickly (~15 seconds)